How to Contribute Money to a Roth IRA Even if You Have a High Income

 Even if you are not married, you can double your contribution if you are a procrastinator with your taxes.
 You need three things.

 You’ll write two checks to your IRA custodian.
 One check with a memo line, “Last year’s IRA contribution” and the other check with “This year’s IRA contribution.”
-If you’re married, you’ve quadrupled your IRA contribution, for a total of $28,000 in the year 2020.
+If you’re married, you’ve quadrupled your IRA contribution.
 And you don’t really have to use a check–you can electronically transfer the money–but the image of the check is important, you see, to show how easy it is to double–or quadruple–your IRA contribution, even if it is not tax-deductible.

 Deductible IRA income contribution limits

-To convert to a Roth IRA is an easy thing to do.
-You tell your wealth manager to do it, she asks you to sign a form, and it takes place in the year you sign the document.
-If you are converting a (deductible IRA) retirement account that has not yet paid taxes on it, then you’re going to have income taxes due on every dollar of the conversion.
-However, if you’ve a (non-deductible IRA) retirement account that has a tax-basis, then you’ll only pay taxes on the gains.
+Convert your IRA to a Roth IRA is the second step.
+Conversion is easy to do.
+You tell your wealth manager to do it, they ask you to sign a form, and it takes place in the year you sign the document.
+If you are converting a (deductible IRA) retirement account, you have not yet paid taxes on the money in the account.
+Thus you are going to have income taxes due on every dollar of the conversion.
+However, if you have a (non-deductible IRA) retirement account with a tax-basis, then you only pay taxes on the gains.
+See below: “Caveat 1: aggregation rule.”

-The Any Wealthy-Woman’s Roth Contribution plan is as simple as that.
+The Any Wealthy-Person’s Roth Contribution plan is as simple as that.
 But the two caveats that follow are important, and they are where you’re going to want to talk with your wealth manager.

 If, because of your income limits, you’re planning on making a non-deductible IRA contribution, then you need to understand the aggregation rule.
 The IRS makes you treat all of your IRAs as if they are one IRA.
 This is spelled out in IRC Section 408(d)(2).

-So if you have a mixture of IRA accounts without cost basis along with your newly-created non-deductible IRA, you’re going to add up all their values, divide the small number by the big number, and have to pay taxes on the inverse of that percentage .
+So if you have a mixture of IRA accounts without cost basis along with your newly-created non-deductible IRA, you’re going to add up all their values, divide the small number by the big number, and pay taxes on the inverse of that percentage.

 Workaround for Caveat #1